heindrickson/LimeSurvey-Builder/README.md

 <br><br>

-# Example of a survey mockup
+# Example of a survey mockup file
+Although the assistant can build individual questions interactively, the recommended method is to send a mockup (DOCX or HTML) of the complete survey, so the LLM can "see the big picture".

+A mockup file is practically mandatory when defining conditional questions ('branching'), as it makes it easier for the LLM to visualize the full scenario (it will be able to 'see' the question containing the condition and the referenced question(s) at the same time).
+Note that, to be able to define branching conditions, the mockup will need to have the questions numbered, in order to reference each question by its own number.
+PS - the numbering scheme used in the mockup will be automatically replaced by the LLM using a GmmQnn pattern (Gmm = Group number; Qnn = Question number within the group).

-Your can download the file below and use it as a template to build your own survey mockup.
-When ready, send the survey mockup to the LimeSurvey-Builder assistant:
+Your can download the DOCX file below and use it as a template to build your own survey mockup.
+When ready, send your DOCX to the LimeSurvey-Builder assistant:
 [Survey Mockup Example](https://github.com/heindrickson/LimeSurvey-Builder/blob/main/PROT%C3%93TIPO%20do%20question%C3%A1rio%20da%20CIN%20(completo).docx)
 <br><br>

+# Limitations
+When exporting a survey from LimeSurvey in TSV format, we can see numerous fields that could theoretically be populated.
+These fields may be for general use or specific to certain question types.
+However, our assistant is explicitly instructed to use **only** a specific set of fields (the most common ones).
+Therefore, if the user requests some functionality requiring a field not covered by these instructions, the assistant will likely be unable to implement it.